solderq35/hitruns-wiki/website/docs/beginner.md

 - [Official Servers Autosplitter](https://hitruns-wiki.vercel.app/docs/livesplit_auto_official) - As the name implies, this works on official servers (Epic Only). **May be out of date / no longer working**.
 It is generally less accurate than the Peacock Autosplitter.

 - [Manual Splitter](https://hitruns-wiki.vercel.app/docs/livesplit_manual) - Very accurate and works on all platforms / server versions.
-However it is a bit cumbersome to use.
+However, it is a bit cumbersome to use.

 ## Q: I'm new, what categories are there?